 What does B2B lead generation mean?

 B2B lead generation involves attracting and collecting potential leads from prospective customers.
-You can solicit leads in numerous ways, from cold calling to social media.
+You can solicit leads in numerous ways, from cold calling to social media, which are often empowered by tools like telemarketing and cold calling software.

 The B2B lead-generation meaning can change depending on your specific goals.
 For instance, do you want more people to sign up for your email list?
 Are you interested in attracting more social media followers?